 - · Columbia Small Cap Value Fund seeks long-term growth of capital.
 The fund normally invests at least 80% of net assets in equity securities of companies that have market capitalizations in the range of the companies in the Russell 2000 Value Index that are believed to be undervalued and have the potential for long-term growth of capital.
 It may invest up to 20% of total assets in foreign securities and also may invest in REITs. - DFA International Value Fund seeks long-term capital appreciation.
 The fund is a Feeder Portfolio and pursues its objectives by investing substantially all of its assets in its corresponding master fund, The DFA International Value Series of The DFA Investment Trust Company.
-The DFA International Value Series, using a market capitalization weighted approach, purchases stocks of large non-U.S. companies in countries with developed markets that the Advisor determines to be value stocks. - Fidelity Puritan Fund seeks income and capital growth consistent with reasonable risk.
+The DFA International Value Series, intends to purchase stocks of large companies associated with developed market countries that the Advisor has designated as approved markets.
+It may gain exposure to companies associated with approved markets by purchasing equity securities in the form of depository receipts, which may be traded or listed outside the issuer's domicile country. - Fidelity Puritan Fund seeks income and capital growth consistent with reasonable risk.
 The fund invests 60% of assets in stocks and other equity securities and the remainder in bonds and other debt securities, including lower-quality debt securities.
 It invests at least 25% of total assets in fixed-income senior securities (including debt securities and preferred stock).
 The fund also invests in domestic and foreign issuers and in Fidelity's central funds. - · Invesco Dynamics Fund seeks long-term capital growth.
 The fund normally invests in equity securities of mid-capitalization companies that have a market capitalization within the range of the largest and smallest capitalized issuers included in the Russell Mid Cap Index.
 It may invest up to 25% of its total assets in foreign securities. - · Oppenheimer Global Opportunities Fund seeks capital appreciation, consistent with preservation of principal, while providing current income.
-The fund primarily invests in equity securities of issuers in the U.S. and foreign countries but may invest in debt securities with up to 25% of assets in lower-grade securities commonly known as "junk bonds".
+The fund primarily invests in equity securities of issuers in the U.S. and foreign countries but may invest in debt securities with up to 25% of assets in "lower-grade" securities commonly known as "junk bonds".
 The fund typically invests in a number of different countries and can invest in any country, including countries with developing or emerging markets.
 It invests a substantial portion of its assets in small and mid-sized companies. - · PIMCO Total Return Fund seeks maximum total return.
 The fund normally invests at least 65% of total assets in a diversified portfolio of fixed income instruments of varying maturities, which may be represented by forwards or derivatives such as options, futures contracts, or swap agreements.
 It may invest all assets in derivative instruments, such as options, futures contracts or swap agreements, or in mortgage or asset-backed securities.
 The fund also invests up to 10% of total assets in preferred stocks.